HPEEzmeral/ezua-tutorials/demos/fraud-detection/README.md

 To run this tutorial, **you will need access to a HPE Ezmeral Unified Anaytics** cluster.

-### You will learn to leverage the following tools on HPE Ezmeral Unified Analytis:
+### You will learn to leverage the following tools on HPE Ezmeral Unified Analytics:
 - Minio S3 Buckets
 - Kubeflow Pipelines
 - Kserve